samgabrail/web-blog-vault/README.md

 This is a simple web blog to demo use cases with Hashicorp Vault.

-It uses python, flask, bootstrap, mongodb, and vault.
+It uses python, flask, bootstrap, mongodb, consul, and vault.